Lourdez/images/testing MD/project7.md

 ![image](https://github.com/zen-class/zen-class-devops-documentation/assets/54675124/572e8484-567f-486e-9d91-a0e6f3c72b9a)

+## second step configure

+- Create a new CloudWatch log group and specify the log stream from the sample application.

+- Define custom CloudWatch metrics based on the log data and set thresholds for alerting.

+- Configure CloudWatch alarms to trigger notifications (e.g. email, SMS) when the thresholds are breached.

++ Open IAM Service in AWS console

 + Creating a role so that cloud watch can interact with ec2.
-+ Open IAM Service in AWS console

 ![image](https://github.com/zen-class/zen-class-devops-documentation/assets/54675124/36d373c3-7c7a-44f1-972b-aac313d1cdbc)

 + Create a new role but clicking new role